mindstorm38/portablemc/doc/API.md

 - `remove(email, sess_type)`, same as `get` but to remove a session from the database, returning it if existing.
 - `get_client_id()`, can also be used to get a unique client ID (unique for the database) that you can use as a `client_id` for `authenticate` methods.

+## Download
+A utility API that provides efficient download for sets of files.

+### DownloadEntry
+An object that defines a single file to download, you should define when possible the expected size and/or SHA-1 hash of the file.
+You can also define a display name for CLI or interfaces.

+### DownloadList
+A dynamic/growable list of [DownloadEntry](#downloadentry), when adding a download entry, public attributes `count` and `size` and updated.
+You can also add callbacks functions that will be called if a download is successful.
+To start the download, use `download_files(...)`.